tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_ONE.md

 &#x200B;

-Opposite that was the parking lot and our main gate with a guard that seems to be there 24/7.
+Opposite that was the parking lot and our main gate with a guard that seemed to be there 24/7.
 We can just call him Phil.
 Buildings E and F were used for housing supplies and building B was basically empty, save for some discarded equipment.
 The building itself was constructed farther away from the other ones.

-There's a window in the guard's office that allows you to see the gap between B and A. I didn’t really know what that building was used for, but I actually enjoyed guarding this place for the nine months I was there.
+There were four windows in the guard's office and one that allows you to see the gap between B and A. I didn’t really know what that building was used for, but I actually enjoyed guarding this place for the nine months I was there.
 Until they asked me to sign some documents in the guards building.
 Then, everything spiraled straight into a nightmare.

 &#x200B;

 The day started out like any normal day.
 I don’t like being early or late, so I showed up right as my day shift was about to start as always.
 I was greeted by Phil, showed him my ID card and was cleared to enter.
 I then pulled into the parking lot, got out and headed for the guard's office.
 Looking around, I noticed two nondescript vehicles parked on the dirt road where deliveries would be with traffic cones placed by one of the vans.
 Must be some inspectors, I thought.

-Usually, I am told when they have people like that come to do their checks by phone the day prior and this place is huge, so I figured they’d have a team to help, and it might be one of those “sorry forgot to mention” things management pulled.
 Once I made my way closer to the guard's office and glanced over at building B, there was a group of men with jumpsuits and respirators gathered around the front of it.
 They were installing a card reader on the main entrance doors, but the actual door was gone.

 &#x200B;